-Here’s all you need to know about the product to help you decide if you should make the switch.
+Here’s all you need to know about Menstrual Cups to help you decide if you should make the switch.

 A menstrual cup is type of feminine hygiene product which is usually made of medical grade silicone, shaped like a bell and is flexible.
 It is worn inside the vagina during menstruation to catch menstrual fluid (blood), and can be worn during the day and overnight.